 The original novel, by the way, has 100 chapters and is definitely not the kind of book you can read in a week.
 If you want to get an impression of the difficulty level, you can check the picture slide show below.
 It shows an image of the first page of the first chapter from the copy I brought from China.

 I can’t say Pleco’s 西游记 is very well written, but then again, this is a simplified version for studying Mandarin.
-It allows you to read one of the great Chinese classics in it’s “original language”, so friends of Chinese culture can cross off another item from their bucket list.
+It allows you to read one of the great Chinese classics in it’s “original language”, so people like yourself can cross off another item from their bucket list.

 BUT, that being said, the Pleco version of Journey to the West is fine material to speed up your reading.
 Repetition plays a key role in this.
 And you can learn quite a lot about Chinese folk religion, mythology, Confucianist, Taoist and Buddhist philosophy on the side.

 The current price of 10,99€ is rather high for an e-book or – to be more precise – an add-on in Pleco.
 I’d expect a text-only adaptation of a classic – the Pleco reader probably doesn’t support any artwork – to be cheaper, so I doubt that I’ll buy any of the other three Great Classics.
 If you want to have a taste of the extended version, but don’t feel ready for the book itself, you could combine reading the Pleco graded reader with the 1986 TV-series.